Staying safe in warmer times

 The menopause is a natural part of ageing that all women experience, usually between 45 and 55 years of age, when their oestrogen levels decline.
-In the UK and Ireland, the average age for a woman to reach the menopause is 51 - 52.
+As a result, a woman will stop having periods, and will no longer be able to conceive without medical help.

 According to the CIPD, one in four menopausal women say they don’t get the support they need from their manager.
-In additional to this, the Faculty of Occupational Health (FOM) has found that the majority of working women are unwilling to disclose menopause-related health problems to line managers.
+Also, the Faculty of Occupational Health (FOM) has found that most working women are unwilling to disclose menopause-related health problems to line managers.

 Please complete the form below and we'll be in touch to answer your enquiry